-The Schloss THALHEIM chapel from the High Baroque period
+Schloss Thalheim chapel from the High Baroque period

 Its original structure, which the architect Jakob Prandtauer was responsible for, dates back to the High Baroque period.
 Jakob Prandtauer is the builder of world-famous Baroque church buildings in Lower Austria and the surrounding area, most notably Melk Abbey.
-And the best thing: the Schloss THALHEIM chapel has been just as lovingly restored as the whole ensemble and is now open to anyone who would like to say “I do” or celebrate any other occasion here.
+And the best thing is: the Schloss Thalheim chapel has been just as lovingly restored as the whole ensemble and is now open to anyone who would like to say “I do” or celebrate any other occasion here.

-The Schloss THALHEIM chapel is the perfect size.
-By offering space for about 40 people seated and 20 people standing, you can actually call it a small church.
+The Schloss Thalheim chapel is the perfect size.
+By offering space for about 55 people seated and 20 people standing, you can actually call it a small church.
 On the other hand, its size always guarantees a private setting and extremely romantic atmosphere – not least due to the colourful stained glass windows.

 The single nave building has an accessible slightly raised choir stall with wooden balustrade, small organ and direct access to the manor house.
 The chapel has a Baroque altar and all of this not far from Vienna.